-The panel began its work immediately after the entry into force on 1 March 2010 of the two Decisions No 2010/124/EU and No 2010/125/EU of 25 February 2010 whereby the Council of the European Union established the operating rules of the panel (hereinafter 'the operating rules') and appointed the members of the first panel.
-By Decision No 2014/76/EU of 11 February 2014, which entered into force on 1 March 2014, the composition of the panel was partially renewed2.
+The panel began its work immediately after the entry into force on 1 March 2010 of the two Decisions No 2010/124/EU and No 2010/125/EU of 25 February 2010 whereby the Council of the European Union established the operating rules of the panel (hereinafter 'the operating rules') and appointed the members of the 'first panel'.
+By Decision No 2014/76/EU of 11 February 2014, which entered into force on 1 March 2014, the composition of the panel was partially renewed.

-Since that date, these members have been: Mr Luigi Berlinguer, first Vice-Chair of the European Parliament's Committee on Legal Affairs, Ms Pauliine Koskelo, Judge of the European Court of Human Rights and former President of the Supreme Court of Finland, Lord Mance, Judge of the Supreme Court of the United Kingdom, Mr Jean-Marc Sauvé, Deputy President of the Council of State of France, Mr Christiaan Timmermans, former President of the Chamber of the General Court of the European Union, Mr Andreas Vosskuhle, President of the Federal Constitutional Court of Germany, and Mr Mirosław Wyrzykowski, former Judge of the Constitutional Court of Poland, appointed by Council Decision of 29 February 2016 (No 2016/296)3 to replace Mr Péter Paczolay, former President of the Constitutional Court of Hungary, who resigned from office.
+Since that date, the members have been: Mr Luigi Berlinguer, first Vice-Chair of the European Parliament's Committee on Legal Affairs; Ms Pauline Koskelo, Judge of the European Court of Human Rights and former President of the Supreme Court of Finland; Lord Mance, Judge and, since 2017, Deputy President of the Supreme Court of the United Kingdom; Mr Jean-Marc Sauvé, Vice-President of the Council of State of France; Mr Christiaan Timmermans, former President of Chamber of the Court of Justice of the European Union; Mr Andreas Vosskuhle, President of the Federal Constitutional Court of Germany; and Mr Mirosław Wyrzykowski, former Judge of the Constitutional Court of Poland, appointed by Council Decision of 29 February 2016 (No 2016/296)3 to replace Mr Péter Paczolay, former President of the Constitutional Court of Hungary, who resigned from office.
 The panel is chaired by Mr Jean-Marc Sauvé.
-Since November 2014, Ms Slavka Cholakova, an administrator at the General Secretariat of the Council, has been responsible for the panel's secretariat, succeeding Ms Csilla Fekete and Mr Anthony Bisch.
+Since June 2017, Mr Raphaël Meyer, Legal Adviser at the General Secretariat of the Council, has been responsible for the panel's secretariat, succeeding Ms Csilla Fekete, Mr Anthony Bisch and Ms Slavka Cholakova.

-2 Annexes 2 and 3 to this report.
+&lt;sup>2 Annexes 2 and 3 to this report.

-This report recounts the work of the second panel provided for by Article 255, in the composition established by the abovementioned Decision of 11 February 2014, from its entry into force on 1 March 2014 to the end of 2016.
-The second panel followed on from the work carried out by the first panel, which was reflected in the previous activity reports.
-However, it chose to amend the selection procedure and, in particular, the list of documents that candidates may be requested to provide and the format of the CVs to be submitted with their candidature (see paragraph II.2 below).
+This report recounts the work of the 'second panel' provided for by Article 255, in the composition established by the abovementioned Decisions of 11 February 2014 and 29 February 2016, during 2017 and until the end of its term of office on 28 February 2018.
+Throughout its 2014-2018 term of office, the 'second panel' followed on from the work carried out by the 'first panel', which was documented in the first three activity reports.
+However, in March 2014 it chose to amend the selection procedure and, in particular, the list of documents that candidates may be requested to provide and the format of the CVs to be submitted with their application (see section II.2 below), as reflected in the panel's fourth activity report examining the 2014-2016 period.

-The purpose of this fourth report, as of the preceding reports, is not only to give account of the panel's activities, but also to allow the Union's institutions, the governments of the Member States and, where appropriate, future candidates for the duties of Judge and Advocate-General of the Court of Justice and the General Court to become better acquainted with the procedures established for examining candidatures and with the panel's interpretation of the provisions it is required to apply.
-In other words, this report not only provides a summary of the panel's work, but also informs the reader about how the Treaty's criteria have been interpreted and which working methods have been used during these last three years of activity (2014-2016).
+The purpose of this fifth report, as of the preceding reports, is not only to give account of the panel's activities, but also to allow the Union's institutions, the governments of the Member States and, where appropriate, future candidates for the office of Judge and Advocate-General of the Court of Justice and the General Court as well as citizens to become better acquainted with the procedures established for assessing candidates and with the panel's interpretation of the provisions it is required to apply.
+In other words, this report not only provides a summary of the panel's work, but also informs the reader about how the Treaty's criteria have been interpreted and which working methods have been used during the last four years (2014-2018) and, in particular, over the past year (from February 2017 to the end of February 2018).